dan335/cue/README.md

     // options = retryOnError, maxMs
     // retryOnError - retry job if it retruns an error
     // maxMs - remove job if it runs for longer than this
     // Function is called with two variables, 'task' and 'done'.
 Task is the task object.
 Call done() at the end of the function.
-Call task('error') if job errors.
+Call done('error message') if job errors.
     Cue.addJob(name, options, function)

     // add a task to the queue